VulpineReynard/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+- Responsive design is more fluid than adaptive design and adapts better to different screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+- Mobile first design begins with smaller screen size design in mind and builds up towards bigger screen sizes using min-width, desktop first is the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+- It sets the root to 10px so that rems multiply off of 10px, giving us a base for rems.

 4. How would you describe preprocessing to someone new to CSS?

+- It is the ability to split your css code into different groups and have them all converge onto your main css file, with the addition of new functions.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+- Favorite concept is nesting.
+Most trouble comes from too much nesting.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.